-Lake Nasser is a vast body of water located in the middle of the largest and driest desert on our planet; a magical wilderness of stunning desert scenery, the shoreline a variety of desert landscapes, hilly and rugged, or desert dunes and sandy freshwater beaches creating an atmosphere of tranquillity, vastness and adventure
+Imagine a vast body of fresh water located in the middle of the largest and driest desert on our planet.
+A magical wilderness of stunning desert scenery, the shoreline a variety of desert landscapes, hilly and rugged, or desert dunes cascading on to sandy freshwater beaches creating an atmosphere of vastness and adventure.

 Over 100 species of birds have been recorded on the lake which is also an important staging point for migrant and over-wintering birds.
 During the autumn and spring months millions of birds pass across the lake following the Nile River on their annual migrations between the continents of Europe, Asia and Africa.
 These bird populations have created a food chain with an impressive variety of mammals and reptiles.
-In many areas, crocodiles and monitor lizards make their home; other types of wildlife include Dorcas gazelle, jackals, desert fox, and various smaller desert mammals.
+In many areas, crocodiles and monitor lizards make their home; other types of wildlife include Dorcas gazelle, jackals, desert fox, and various smaller desert mammals can also be found.

 There are also several important Nubian archaeological sites which have been dismantled block by block and moved to higher ground when the lake inundated the Nile Valley.
 The most notable are the temples of Abu Simbel, built by the Pharaoh Ramses II in 1200 BC; four immense statues of Ramses address the lake, designed as a show of strength, an awesome sentinel watching over any boats sailing into the Pharaoh’s lands.

 The fish populations of the original Nile River system were presented with a huge lake to live in and have thrived in their new habitat, especially the Tilapia and their predators, Nile perch, Tiger fish and species of big catfish; all of which provide anglers with some of the best fresh water fishing in the world.